-3 Reduction in the GHG intensity of the Swiss electricity mix mainly reduce the GHG footprint of the operation of telecommunication networks, data centers and the use phase of the end-user devices.
-For the calculation, we assumed that shares of different energy sources used for electricity generation in Switzerland remain constant.
+4 This results in the Swiss electricity production mix with 29.8 g CO2e/kWh according to Messmer and Frischknecht (2016), mainly reducing the GHG footprint of the operation of telecommunication networks, data centers and the use phase of the end-user devices.

-4 For printers, we assumed that one printer prints 200 pages per year.
+5 For printers, we assumed that one printer prints 200 pages per year.
 FTP TVs are flat-panel display TVS.
 For FTP TVs we used the emission factors of a 40"-42" LCD TV.